Lorinda Abbey

 Madge Clayton was granted a final decree of divorce from Frank Clayton in the Superior Court this morning on the ground of willful desertion.
 The couple were married in Whatcom, Wash., November 11, 1901.
 Plaintiff testified that her husband had shamefully neglected her and when on one occasion she remonstrated with him for leaving her alone at home night after night, he said, "Well, if you don't like it I'll go and stay away."
 Thereupon he left the house, and Mrs. Clayton has not set eyes on him since.

-The 1910 U. S. Census taken on April 24, 1910 shows Mrs. Laura A. Clayton (age 42) born in California to French Canadian and New York-born parents and having been married for four years and childless is a widowed Dressmaker At Home renting her home at 28A Campe Street, City of San Francisco, San Francisco Co., CA.
+The 1910 U. S. Census taken on April 24, 1910 shows Mrs. Laura A. Clayton (age 42) born in California to French Canadian and New York-born parents and having been married for four years and childless is a widowed Dressmaker At Home who is renting her home and is living at 28A Campe Street, City of San Francisco, San Francisco Co., CA.

 The 1910 U. S. Census taken on April 22, 1910, shows George F. Mackie (age 63) born in Maine to Maine-born parents and in his second marriage is an Express Waggon Employee owning his home and is living at 1830 Folsom Street, City of San Francisco, San Francisco Co., CA. Living with him is his wife of 2 years, Della Mackie (age 50) born in Massachusetts to Irish-born parents and in her second marriage, with both children born to her still alive.
 Four others are also Boarding there.
 Leigh Larson note: Della is May Adeline Mackie, Yuba City, Sutter Co., CA, in 1917/8.